1 year, 4 months ago #22435

 Your documentation mentions shortcodes but never actually LIST THE ACTUAL SHORTCODES.
 It only mentions that this plugin is compatible w/ WordPress’ default editor (which I didn't see, btw), WPBakery Page Builder and Elementor.

-Can you please provide the EXACT shortcodes w/ all options/filters?8 months, 2 weeks ago #22489
+Can you please provide the EXACT shortcodes w/ all options/filters?1 year, 4 months ago #22489

 Thank you for contacting us.